-The ledger noted that at the first meeting, the Minister of Health at the time, Christopher Addison, was to chair the inaugural meeting but he was moved to a new post before that took place.
+The ledger noted that at the first meeting, the Minister of Health at the time, Christopher Addison, was to be chairman but he was moved to a new post before that took place.
 The first President of the Society was therefore the Rt Hon Alfred Mond MP who took over from Addison in April 1921.
 Also in attendance was the 2nd Viscount Astor (Waldorf Astor), who had previously been parliamentary private secretary to PM David Lloyd George before moving to the Ministry of Health as private secretary to Mond.

 Other notable members of the Society at the time were Sir William Arthur Robinson, Permanent Secretary; Sir Alfred Woodgate, Director of Establishments; H A Chapman, Health Inspector and G W Pepler.
 We still play for trophies all the above left for competition of the Society and one of the first venues was Langley Park GC Beckenham on 9th September 1921.

-Another notable member of the Society was Rt Hon Neville Chamberlain MP who became President of the Society in 1933 and went on to become Prime Minister and became infamous for the piece of white paper signed by Adolf Hitler declaring that he had no intention of invading Poland.
+In 1923, the Mr Neville Chamberlain MP became President of the Society.
+He, of course, went on to become Prime Minister and became infamous for the piece of white paper signed by Adolf Hitler declaring that he had no intention of invading Poland.
 Months later, of course he did and WW2 began.
 In 1928 the society revisited Langley Park where green fees were 2s 6d, a caddie for the day 2/6, luncheon 3/-, tea 1/- and a cheap day return from Charing Cross to West Wickham 1s 7d.
 A total of 10s 6d or 521/2p for the day.
 The good old days.

-Since then, the department has further split into the Office of the Deputy Prime Minister (ODPM) - which later became the Dept for Communities and Local Government (DCLG) - and the Department for Transport (DfT).
+Later, the department was split into two departments, the Office of the Deputy Prime Minister (ODPM) - which later became the Dept for Communities and Local Government (DCLG) - and the Department for Transport (DfT).
 In 2004, the Society adopted the name SPARTA (London) Golfing Society to reflect the name of the recreational association it is affiliated to and to avoid the need for further name changes due to government reorganisations.
 Thoe reorganisation conitnued as, in 2018, the DCLG became the Minsistry of Housing, Communities & Local Govt which, in 2021, was further renamed Dept for Levelling Up, Housing and Communities.
 The Society now represents current and former members that department and DfT and their agencies.